 in 2019 the QLD Frog Society applied for and were successful in receiving a grant to fund essential monitoring of threatened frog species at Kroombit Tops National Park, east of Biloela.

-Over $70k of funding provided through the QLD Government’s Community Sustainability Action Grant is provided for three years of monitoring the critically endangered Kroombit Tinkerfrog (Taudactylus pleione), critically endangered Kroomibt Treefrog (Litoria kroombitensis) and vulnerable Tusked Frog (Adelotus brevis).
+Over $70k of funding provided through the QLD Government’s Community Sustainability Action Grant was provided for three years of monitoring the critically endangered Kroombit Tinkerfrog (Taudactylus pleione), critically endangered Kroomibt Treefrog (Litoria kroombitensis) and vulnerable Tusked Frog (Adelotus brevis).
 Additionally, the funding provides for the supply and installation of a pig exclusion fence around selected Kroombit Tinkerfrog habitat.

 Once considered common on the escarpment of the national park, the Kroombit Tinkerfrog in particular has suffered extensive declines and is now restricted to several rocky streams and seepage lines below the escarpment.